Christianity in Jordan: Role in Jordanian society

-Christians are exceptionally well integrated in the Jordanian society and have a high level of freedom, though they are not free to evangelize Muslims.
+Christians are exceptionally well integrated in the Jordanian society and have a comparatively high level of freedom, though they are not free to evangelize Muslims.
 They form a significant part of the kingdom's political and economic elite.
 Christians enjoy high economic and social opportunities in the Hashemite Kingdom of Jordan compared to the position of some, but not all, of their co-religionists in the rest of the Middle East.
-Christians are allotted 9 out of a total of 130 seats in the Jordanian parliament, and also hold important ministerial portfolios, ambassadorial appointments, and positions of high military rank.
+Christians are allotted 9 out of 130 seats in the Jordanian parliament and also hold important ministerial portfolios, ambassadorial appointments, and positions of high military rank.

 Jordanian Christians are allowed by the public and private sectors to leave their work to attend mass on Sundays.
-All Christian religious ceremonies are publicly celebrated in Jordan, Christians have established good relations with the royal family and the various Jordanian government officials, and they have their own ecclesiastical courts for matters of personal status.
-The government has contributed to restoring pilgrimages to the baptismal site of Jesus Christ.
+All Christian religious ceremonies are publicly celebrated in Jordan.
+Christians have established good relations with the royal family and the various Jordanian government officials, and they have their own ecclesiastical courts for matters of personal status.
+The government has contributed to restoring pilgrimages to the baptismal site of Jesus.
+Christians involved in Jordanian politics include Deputy Prime Minister Rajai Muasher and ambassador to the U.S. Dina Kawar.

 Jordanian Christians of the evangelical church created the Jordan Evangelical Council in 2006.
 The most recent elections in September 2019 elected Reverend Habes Nimat as president and Reverend David Rihani as vice president.

-Christians involved in Jordanian politics include; Rajai Muasher Dababneh, currently Deputy Prime Minister.
-Also Dina Kawar, current Jordanian Ambassador to the U.S., was the first Arab woman to lead the Security Council through Jordan's seat who also happens to be a Jordanian Christian.

 King Abdullah II is an ardent supporter of Arab Christians:

 Demographics

-Jordanian Christians number around 250,000, most of whom are ethnically Arab, according to a 2014 estimate by the Orthodox Church.
+In 2022 Muslims made up about 97.2% of the country's population, while Christians made up 2.1% of the country's population.
+Half of the Christians, or 1.06% of the country's population, were Catholics (115,000 people).
+A 2015 study estimated 6,500 Christian believers, from a Muslim background, were in the country (mainly Protestant).
+Jordanian Christians number around 250,000, most of whom are ethnically Arab, according to a 2014 estimate by the Eastern Orthodox Church.
 The study excluded minority Christian groups and the thousands of Iraqi and Syrian Christians residing in Jordan.

-The majority of Jordanian Christians belong to the Eastern Orthodox Church, estimated between 125,000–300,000, while Catholics number 114,000 and Protestants 30,000.
-There has been an influx of Christian refugees escaping the Islamic State mainly from Mosul, Iraq numbering about 7,000 and 20,000 from Syria.
-Conversion of a Muslim to another religion is technically not allowed.

-However, there are cases in which a Muslim will adopt the Christian faith, secretly declaring their faith.
-In effect, they are practising Christians, but legally Muslims; thus, the statistics of Jordanian Christians does not include Muslim converts to Christianity.
-A 2015 study estimates some 6,500 believers in Christ from a Muslim background in Jordan.
+Under sharia law converts from Islam are still considered Muslims; however, there are cases in which a Muslim will adopt the Christian faith, secretly declaring their faith.
+In effect, they are practising Christians but legally Muslims; thus, the statistics of Jordanian Christians does not include Muslim converts to Christianity.
+A 2015 study estimates there are some 6,500 Christians from a Muslim background in Jordan.